 Meet the Graduate School admission requirements:

 Submit a one-page personal statement describing their professional history and goals in dementia care, Please send your Personal Statement to Admissions, along with your application to the Graduate School.
-Also, send a copy to the program advisor.
+Also, send a copy to the advisor of the Graduate Certificate in Dementia program.
 Personal Statement Guidelines - Graduate Certificate in Dementia

 Have an interview with the certificate coordinator.